 The first withdrawal of a ‘D’ loco was in 1936, after number 106 caught fire!
 Larger scale withdrawals commenced 1962 at a modest pace, not really picking up until nearly ten years later.
 Today, there are no ‘D’ locos in service (a small handful have been preserved), but just a few ‘Da’ locos remain with the private operators.
-All ‘Dm’ locos have gone, but quite a few of the legendary ‘Dm3’ locos remain in service on the ore trains … and one has actually been preserved already!
+All ‘Dm’ and ‘Dm3’ locos have gone, but at least one ‘Dm3’ has been preserved.
 In 1986, Rc6 1396 broke the ‘D’ loco’s claim to the biggest type series, as it was the 334th such loco.

 About the ‘Da’…